erroronline1/ratchetWB/README.md

 - for Windows as portable app `wherever_stored\FreeCADPortable\Data\FreeCADAppData\Mod`
 - for macOS `~/Library/Preferences/FreeCAD/Mod/`

-Occasionally rename from estimateWB-master to estimateWB if downloaded as zip from github
+Occasionally rename from ratchetWB-master to ratchetWB if downloaded as zip from github

 </details>